argoproj/argo-cd/docs/user-guide/sync-options.md

     - CreateNamespace=true
 ```

-In order for Argo CD to manage the labels and annotations on the namespace, `CreateNamespace=true` needs to be set as a
+In order for ArgoCD to manage the labels and annotations on the namespace, `CreateNamespace=true` needs to be set as a
 sync option, otherwise nothing will happen.
 If the namespace doesn't already exist, or if it already exists and doesn't
 already have labels and/or annotations set on it, you're good to go.
 Using `managedNamespaceMetadata` will also set the
-resource tracking label (or annotation) on the namespace, so you can easily track which namespaces are managed by Argo CD.
+resource tracking label (or annotation) on the namespace, so you can easily track which namespaces are managed by ArgoCD.

 In the case you do not have any custom annotations or labels but would nonetheless want to have resource tracking set on
 your namespace, that can be done by setting `managedNamespaceMetadata` with an empty `labels` and/or `annotations` map,